York College (York): Courses

-York College offers A-Levels, vocational courses, apprenticeships, higher education and adult learning courses.
-It is an associate college of the University of York.
-The college has approximately 8,400 students, including 4,350 who study full-time.
+York College offers A-Levels, vocational courses, T-Levels, apprenticeships, higher education and adult learning courses.
+The college has approximately 8,400 students, including nearly 4,000 16-to-18-year-olds who study full-time.
 Around 400 students study at university level.

 In April 2012, York College and York St. John University formed a partnership in an attempt to 'maximise opportunities' for students and provide a clear progression route, starting from pre-degree through to postgraduate level.

 In June 2017, the college was rated as 'silver' by the Teaching Excellence Framework (TEF) according to its standard of undergraduate teaching.
+This was again confirmed in 2023 when the Office for Students undertook a reaccreditation activity.